OpenULoC/ULoC-design/mechanical/elbow.md

 A sturdy elbow with 3D printed gear bearings.
-It's designed to connect two M5 threaded rods, plus using a few M3 nots and bolts in its build.
+It's designed to connect two M5 threaded rods, plus using a few M3 nuts and bolts in its build.
 All remaining components can be 3D printed.

 The design has been built, and unfortunately